RickofManc/the-coffee-collective/README.md

 * [Django Project Docs](https://docs.djangoproject.com/en/4.0/ref/models/fields/) were referenced many times, especially in how to reference fields correctly across differing python files.
 * [Ordinary Coders](https://ordinarycoders.com/blog/article/add-a-custom-favicon-to-your-django-web-app) guided me on how to create and add a customised favicon.
 * [Monica Wheeler](https://codepen.io/frogmcw/pen/deqRwa) for the code to build the FAQs feature, Union Roasted Coffee provided inspiration for some of the typical questions users may ask.
+* [Very Academy](https://www.youtube.com/watch?v=OgA0TTKAtqQ&list=WL&index=3) for the video tutorial and code base for the Wish List feature.
+I attempted this initially on my own and differing internet forums, however in the end this approach was cleaner and therefore adopted.
 * [RocketLawyer](http://rocketlawyer.com/) for free creation of a basic Terms & Conditions document.

 #### Images